-LABEL DESCRIPTION EXAMPLE Aging Time Enter a time from 10 to 3000 seconds.
+LABEL DESCRIPTION EXAMPLE Enter a time from 10 to 3000 seconds.
 This is how long all dynamically learned MAC addresses remain in the MAC address table before they age out (and must be relearned).
+300 GARP Timer: Switches join VLANs by making a declaration.
+A declaration is made by issuing a Join message

-300 using GARP.
-D Switches join VLANs by making a declaration.
-A declaration is made by issuing a Jo Declarations are withdrawn by issuing a Leave message.
-A Leave All message terr GARP timers set declaration timeout values.
-See the chapter on VLAN setup for mo ninates all Join Timer Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
+GARP Timer: Switches join VLANs by making a declaration.
+A declaration is made by issuing a Join message using GARP.
+Declarations are withdrawn by issuing a Leave message.
+A Leave All message terminates all registrations.
+GARP timers set declaration timeout values.
+See the chapter on VLAN setup for more background information.

+Join Timer sets the duration of the Join Period timer for GVRP in milliseconds.
 Each port has a Join Period timer.
 The allowed Join Time range is between 100 and 65535 milliseconds; the default is 200 milliseconds.
 See the chapter on VLAN setup for more background information.
-200 milliseconds (default) Leave Timer Leave Timer Leave Timer sets the duration of the Leave Period timer for GVRP in milliseconds.
+200 milliseconds (default) Leave Timer sets the duration of the Leave Period timer for GVRP in milliseconds.
 Each port has a single Leave Period timer.
-Leave Time must be two times larger than Join Timer; the default is 600 milliseconds.
-Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
+Leave Time must be two times larger than Join Timer; the default is 600 milliseconds. must be two 600 milliseconds (default) Timer Leave All Timer sets the duration of the Leave All Period timer for GVRP in milliseconds.
 Each port has a single Leave All Period timer.
 Leave All Timer must be larger than Leave Timer.
-1000 milliseconds (default) Priority Queue Assignment define class of efines up to 8 separate traffic types by inserting a tag into a MAC-layer frame that c service.
-Frames without an explicit priority tag are given the default priority of the in configure the priority level-to-physical queue mapping. s 8 physical queues that you can map to the 8 priority levels.
-On the switch, traffic as gets through faster while traffic in lower index queues is dropped if the network is co See also Queu ing Method and 802.1p Priority in Port Setup for related information.
-Priority Level (incorporates th The following descriptions are based on the traffic types defined in the IEEE 802.1d the 802.1p). standard (which Level 7 Typically used for network control traffic such as router configuration messages.
+1000 milliseconds (default)

+Priority Queue Assignment

+IEEE 802.1p defines up to 8 separate traffic types by inserting a tag into a MAC-layer frame that contains bits to define class of service.
+Frames without an explicit priority tag are given the default priority of the ingress port.
+Use these fields to configure the priority level-to-physical queue mapping.

+The switch has 8 physical queues that you can map to the 8 priority levels.
+On the switch, traffic assigned to higher index queues gets through faster while traffic in lower index queues is dropped if the network is congested.

+See also Queuing Method and 802.1p Priority in Port Setup for related information.

+Priority Level (The following descriptions are based on the traffic types defined in the IEEE 802.1d standard (which incorporates the 802.1p).

+Level 7 Typically used for network control traffic such as router configuration messages.
 Level 6 Typically used for voice traffic that is especially sensitive to jitter (jitter is the variations in delay).
 Level 5 Typically used for video that consumes high bandwidth and is sensitive to jitter.
 Level 4 Typically used for controlled load, latency-sensitive traffic such as SNA (Systems Network Architecture) transactions.
-Level 3 Typically used for "excellent effort" or better than best effort and would include imp traffic that can tolerate some delay. ortant business Level 2 This is for "spare bandwidth".
-Level 1 This is typically used for non-critical "background" traffic such as bulk transfers that that should not affect other applications and users. are allowed but Level 0 Typically used for best-effort traffic.
+Level 3 Typically used for "excellent effort" or better than best effort and would include important business traffic that can tolerate some delay.
+Level 2 This is for "spare bandwidth".
+Level 1 This is typically used for non-critical "background" traffic such as bulk transfers that are allowed but that should not affect other applications and users.
+Level 0 Typically used for best-effort traffic.

+Table 6-3 Switch Setup